Behaviour Management and BPSD

 Decide and Debrief:

-The team decide that the staff member rostered on each morning should now have a newspaper ready to offer Ted when he gets up in the morning, and respectfully offer to walk with him around the facility before returning him back to his room.
+The team decides that the staff member rostered on each morning should now have a newspaper ready to offer Ted when he gets up in the morning, and respectfully offer to walk with him around the facility before returning him back to his room.

 Note: Always refer to your facility's policy on dealing with difficult or aggressive behaviours.
 If there is a real risk of danger to you or your clients, security may need to be called.